Yoon San-ha: 2024–present: Solo debut and rising popularity

 On February 8, 2024, according to Fantagio, Yoon will be having intimate theater concert "SANiGHT Project #1".
-It begins on March 20 in South Korea, and Japan.
+It began on March 20 in South Korea, and Japan.
 On July 8, Yoon was cast in a supporting role in the JTBC drama Romance in the House.
 On July 16, it was announced that Yoon would be making his solo debut with his first mini-album Dusk, which was released on August 6.
 On July 17, Yoon released a promotion scheduler for the album.
-On August 2, Yoon would be starring in a webtoon based romance drama My Girlfriend Is the Man!.
+On August 2, it was announced that Yoon would be starring in a webtoon based romance drama My Girlfriend Is the Man!.
 4 days later, Dusk was released alongside its lead single "Dive".

 Other ventures

 Fashion and endorsements

 In December 2024, Yoon became a global ambassador for the American luxury brand Barneys New York Beauty.